Posted in: Domestic help in Centro | Posted: |

 We have two amazing ladies, who started off as volunteers (we have a volunteering program), and then were hired as Care-Takers, as they did such an excellent job with our 4-legged family.
-But they are from Chile, and they will be returning home in April, after being with us for two years.
+But they are from Chile, and they have returned home in April, after being with us for two years.
 So we need someone to fill their shoes - and this is a very high ask!

 Who are we looking for?

 To begin with, if you are not excited about the prospect of sleeping with some dogs in your bed, this is not the job for you.You need to be proactive.
 This means you need to tell us what needs doing, not the other way around.
 You enjoy and are able to work under minimal supervision.
 You have to enjoy a rural setting, and be comfortable with all types of animals.
 We don't kill spiders, and we rejoice with the life growing around us.You are hands-on, enjoy physical work, but also enjoy some quiet time reading a book by the fire.
 You must have some cooking skills, and be willing to learn.
 But above all, you love animals, especially dogs and cats.
 You enjoy their presence, you recognize their intelligence, and how much we can learn from them.